Reasons to Eat Raisins in the Morning

 Raisins are a common ingredient in pastries, cakes, and confectionery.
 However, you can also add them to other recipes due to how versatile they are, including sweet and sour chicken with rice, yogurt and cereal, and quinoa and vegetables.

 You can also use them to give your meals that extra touch of sweetness, without resorting to sugar or sweeteners.
 And if that weren’t enough, you can even eat them as a tasty treat.

 According to the Spanish Nutrition Foundation, raisins are rich in carbohydrates and fiber and also contain a good amount of calcium, phosphorus, sodium, and iron.

 Experts from Spanish Nutrition Foundation have also stated that there are approximately 256 kilocalories in every 3.5 oz of raisins.
 This high calorific content is due to the fact that their water content is reduced during the drying process.

-They also contain potassium, niacin and provitamin A, substances which are essential for the body to function properly.
+They also contain potassium, niacin, and provitamin A, substances which are essential for the body to function properly, especially the muscular system.

 1. They give you energy

 Their sweetness and high nutritional content means that raisins can help to give you that energy boost you need to start the day.

 - Because they contain niacin, eating raisins on a regular basis can help promote heart health.

 - Their high iron content means that many people believe they can help to prevent anemia, as long as they’re eaten as part of a healthy and balanced diet.